-Reading is a lifelong skill, and one of the earliest skills children learn in elementary school.
+Reading is a lifelong skill and one of the earliest skills children learn in elementary school.
 While classroom teachers are responsible for providing differentiated reading instruction for all of the students in the classroom, the reading specialist is a more qualified instructor of literacy.
-Reading specialists have the experience of a classroom teacher with the expertise and knowledge in literacy from earning a reading master’s degree.
+Reading specialists have the experience of a classroom teacher with the literacy expertise and knowledge from earning an advanced degree.

-The role of a reading specialist varies from school to school, but the overall purpose of the position remains the same.
-A reading specialist works one on one or with a small group of students who have difficulty reading on grade level.
+The role of a reading specialist varies from school to school, but the overall purpose of the position remains constant.
+They work one on one or with a small group of students who have difficulty reading on grade level.
 With a master’s degree in reading or literacy, reading specialists are considered the literacy experts in the school.
 They provide intervention for students, consultation for staff, and support for classroom teachers.
-A reading specialist is most commonly found in an elementary school, but they are also often hired in middle schools, high schools, or adult literacy centers.
+They’re most commonly found in elementary schools but are also hired in middle and high schools and adult literacy centers.

 How to Become a Reading Specialist